 a.
 Immigration and Population Influx

-Texas has long seen a significant influx of Hispanic immigrants through its border with Mexico.
-This has naturally led to an increase in the Spanish-speaking population.
+Texas has long seen a significant influx of Hispanic immigrants through its border with Mexico, leading to a natural increase in the Spanish-speaking population.

 b.
 Cultural Fusion

-The Hispanic culture has deeply permeated Texas's food, music, and festivals, making Spanish an important part of daily life.
-Spanish is actively utilized in various cultural events and educational programs in Texas.
+Hispanic culture has deeply permeated Texas's food, music, and festivals, making Spanish an important part of daily life.
+Spanish is actively used in various cultural events and educational programs in Texas.

 c.
 Economic Factors

-With the prominent role of the Hispanic population in the energy, healthcare, and service industries, the importance of Spanish has grown to facilitate smooth communication with them.
-This has led to movements encouraging the use of Spanish in the workplace.
+With the prominent role of the Hispanic population in the energy, healthcare, and service industries, the importance of Spanish for smooth communication has grown, leading to initiatives that encourage Spanish usage in the workplace.

 Impact and Future of Spanish